arunbear/The-great-prediction-servcie/README.md

 Predictions can be updated.

+Assume only the predicted winner can be changed.

 ### Step 8

 Predictions can be updated, but only if the related match hasn't started yet.